glscene/ArenaC/README.md

-# ExamplesC
+# SamplesC
-The demos and examples of GLScene for C++Builder
+The source code samples for further development on C++Builder